enriquemorenotent/emt-blog/_posts/2023-03-27-the-module-problem-in-nodejs.md

 image: images/npm.jpg
 ---

 Node.js is a popular server-side runtime environment that allows developers to run JavaScript code outside of a web browser.
-One of the challenges of working with Node.js is understanding the module system and how it works.
+One of the challenges of working with Node.js is understanding the module systems and how they work.
 In this post, we'll explore the differences between CommonJS (CJS) and ECMAScript Modules (ESM), and show you how to start an npm project using the ESM syntax and build an npm module that can be used by both module systems.

 ## What is Node.js?

-Node.js is a runtime environment that is built on top of the V8 JavaScript engine.
+Node.js is a runtime environment built on top of the V8 JavaScript engine.
 It allows developers to run JavaScript code on the server-side, outside of a web browser.
 Node.js provides a powerful set of APIs and libraries that make it possible to build scalable, high-performance applications that can handle a large number of concurrent connections.

 ## CJS and ESM